-Take advantage of any natural sunlight that is available, and when use bright lights indoors.
+Take advantage of any natural sunlight that is available, and when it's gloomy outdoors, use bright lights inside.
 These measures may help alleviate the moodiness caused by S.A.D.
 If not, see your doctor.

 For Everyone, Everywhere

-Regardless of where you live or the names of the special holidays in your part of the world, some of these same situations and coping tips may apply to you.
-I hope the suggestions I’ve made will be helpful to anyone prone to emotional distress for the reasons I’ve listed.
-It’s bad enough to feel sad at any time, but somehow it seems worse when all around you other people are celebrating, enjoying social events and parties, or the special togetherness inherent in being part of a couple.
+Regardless of where you live or the names of the special holidays that you celebrate, some of these same situations and coping tips may apply to you.
+I hope the suggestions I’ve made will be helpful to anyone prone to emotional distress for the reasons listed.
+It’s bad enough to feel sad at any time, but somehow it seems worse when all around you other people are celebrating, enjoying social events and parties, or the special togetherness inherent in being part of a couple or family.
 I hope that something recommended herein will prove of help to someone who needs it.
 That will be holiday gift enough for me.

 Thanks for reading...JayeWisdom

 Please leave a comment if you would like to join the discussion.
 Your feedback is valuable to me.